zephir-lang/documentation/docs/language.md

 ```

 ## Variable Scope

-All variables declared are locally scoped to the method where they were declared:
+Variables declared are locally scoped to the method where they are defined:

 ```zephir
 namespace Test;